310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Oh no, I bumped into you… I am sorry, are you okay?
+oh no, i bumped into you… i am sorry, are you okay?
 {% endbubble %}

 {% bubble Sora %}